thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 ./build.sh ubuntu1404
 {% endhighlight %}

 Get a coffee, do the dishes or find something else to do for the next 30 to 45 minutes.
-The build process takes quite a while, but due to the automated tools used (Vagrant and Packer) is requires no intervention from the user.
+The build process takes quite a while, but due to the automated tools used (Vagrant and Packer), it requires no intervention from the user.

-When finished you will se output that is similar to the code snippet below.
+When finished you will see output that is similar to the code snippet below.

 {% highlight bash %}
 ==> Builds finished.
 The artifacts of successful builds are: